 - Treating depression for the past 3 months with St. John’s Wort.

-- Patients acne or any dermatologic conditions who used Isotretinoin (Accutane) or Tretinoin (Retin-A) for the last 3 to 6 months prior to IPL hair removal treatment.
+- Patients with acne or any dermatologic conditions who used Isotretinoin (Accutane) or Tretinoin (Retin-A) for the last 3 to 6 months prior to IPL hair removal treatment.

 - Diabetic patients who are on anti- diabetic medications as they may be photosensitive and are poor in wound healing.